Anthony-Pereira/Mastermind/README.md

 	Three game mode available: CHALLENGER,DEFENDER,DUEL

-		- Challenger: you must find the secret brainy combination
+		- Challenger: you must find the secret brainy combination.

-		- Defender: Brainy must find your secret combination
+		- Defender: Brainy must find your secret combination.

 		- Duel: you and brainy are in competition, the first one who find the secret combination of Mr Computer win.